kfahn22/mandelbulb/README.md

 ## 5. Future Improvements

-- Try to do a better job incorporate different colors/textures
+- Try to do a better job incorporating different colors/textures
 - The moveable versions look pixelated and have some rendering issues when moved.
 - The lighting needs to be improved, especially with the regular version.